POD-LCA/pod_lca/docs/source/api-reference.rst

 API Reference
 **************

-The POD|LCA Python package is organized into Life Cycle Analysis (LCA) modules, as sub-packages (e.g., impacts, electricity, transportation).
+The POD|LCA Python package is organized into LCA modules, as sub-packages (e.g., impacts, electricity, transportation).
 There are other non-LCA utility sub-packages as well (e.g., units, visualizer, utilities)

 --------

 .. toctree::
+   :hidden:
    :maxdepth: 2

    impacts